Airbus upbeat on sales as A380 marks bitter-sweet anniversary

 Speculation of a commitment to build what the company calls the A380neo increased this week after Emirates awarded a large engine contract to Rolls-Royce for part of its existing fleet.

-“It gives Rolls an incentive to help Airbus expand the A380 programme,” an industry source said.
+“It gives Rolls an incentive to help Airbus expand the A380 program,” an industry source said.

 Airbus is not however yet ready to make a decision on the roughly $2 billion project, industry sources said.